I Could Go On Singing: Plot

-Jenny Bowman (Judy Garland) is a successful concert singer who regularly tours the world.
-During a stay in London, she visits recently widowed David Donne (Dirk Bogarde), a prominent surgeon.
+Jenny Bowman is a successful concert singer who regularly tours the world.
+During a stay in London, she visits recently widowed David Donne, a prominent surgeon.
 More than a decade ago, the two had an affair that led to the birth of Matt, who is raised by David alone and has been told that he was adopted.
 Although Jenny and David agreed that Matt would never know the truth, David takes Jenny to Matt's boarding school in Canterbury so that she may meet him just once.
 Jenny and Matt hit it off and the three spend the whole day together.
 Jenny invites the two to her concert at the London Palladium, but David is unable to make it because of work in Rome.

 With David absent and under the impression that Matt is back at school, Jenny and Matt spend a few days together exploring London.
 Jenny's manager and assistant try to cover for Matt by calling his school, but word about his absence gets back to David in Rome, who is furious.
 When David returns to London, he and Jenny have a fight, during which Matt overhears that they are his birth parents.
 David implores Matt to remain in England and finish his schooling, while Jenny insists that Matt should accompany her on her world tour.
 Confused, Matt rejects Jenny's invitations and the two agree to see each other again sometime in the future.

 Jenny turns to a night of drinking on the town to cope with the heartbreak and ends up twisting her ankle.
 At a clinic, she demands that David come to treat her.
 When he arrives, she claims to be quitting singing as she is "stretched too thin and everyone wants a bite," but David insists that she cannot let herself down this way and tells her that he loves her.
 At her concert that night, Jenny sings marvelously to the crowd.
 David leaves midway through her first number.